KNOW YOUR VOTING RIGHTS

 - If I’m in line when the polls close, can I still vote?
 Yes!
 You have the right to vote if you are in line by 7 p.m. when the polls close.
 (Va.
 Code §24.2-603)

 - What if I believe I am registered but a poll worker says I am not?
 Ask the poll worker to contact the local registrar.
 If the registrar is unavailable or cannot find your name, ask for a provisional ballot.
 You have the right to cast a provisional ballot even if your name is not on the voter list.
 However, know that your ballot may not be counted if the Board of Elections finds no record of your registration.
 (Va.
-Code §24.2-652, -653)
+Code §24.2-652-653)

 - What if someone challenges my eligibility to vote even though I am on the list of registered voters?
 Ask for the Affirmation of Eligibility form.
-You have the right to vote if you sign this form.
+You have the right to vote or at least cast a provisional ballot if you sign this form.
 (Va.
-Code §24.2-651, -651.1)
+Code §24.2-651)

 - What should I do if I make a mistake on a paper ballot, or the machine malfunctions?
-Do not cast your ballot!
+Do NOT cast your ballot!
 Ask for a replacement ballot immediately.
 You have a right to as many replacement ballots as you need.
 (Va.
 Code §24.2-645).
 If your machine malfunctions, inform a poll worker who will direct you to a different machine or give you a paper ballot.
 (Va.
 Code §24.2-642, §24.2-646.1)

 What if I need help in the voting booth because of a physical disability or I have trouble reading or writing?
 Ask a poll worker for a Request for Assistance form.
-You have the right to have a poll worker, friend, or relative help you in thevoting booth if you sign this form.
+You have the right to have a poll worker, friend or relative help you in the voting booth if you sign this form.
 (Va.
 Code §24.2-649 (B)).
 If you think it will be difficult to vote inside the polling place, you have the right to vote curbside.
-On Election Day, you can send someone into the polling place to request curbside votingon your behalf.
+On Election Day, you can send someone into the polling place to request curbside voting on your behalf.
 Poll workers will bring a ballot or voting machine outside so you can vote.
 (Va.
 Code §24.2-649 (A))

-- What if I forget my photo ID?
-If you for get your ID and you have time, it is usually better to go back and get it.
-Voters without identification must cast an “ID-only” provisional ballot.
-You must submit a copy of your ID to your local electoral board no later than noon on Monday, November 13 by fax, e-mail, mail, or in-person.
+If you forget your ID and you have time, it is usually better to go back and get it.
+Voters without identification must cast a provisional ballot.
+You must deliver a copy of your ID to your local electoral board no later than noon on Friday after the elections by fax, email, mail, or in person.
+You will be given instructions on what to do so your vote can count.
 (Va.
 Code §24.2-653)